vroh/BC32_BarSeq/README.txt

 This is the final protocol for BC32 barcode analysis.
 See details in Roh et al. (2017).
+Files in toy_data folder can be used to test the scripts.

 1. Prepare a table for your samples
 ===================================